 Doesn’t time fly when you are having fun and helping others!
-Five years ago, Wheatland Electric set out to find a new way to expand our involvement in the Seventh Cooperative principle “Concern for the Community.”
+Six years ago, Wheatland Electric set out to find a new way to expand our involvement in the Seventh Cooperative principle “Concern for the Community.”
 Several ideas were kicked around, but we ultimately settled on a community food drive.

 The main object was set-- Collect non-perishable food items from Co-op Members’ and deliver to the local community food banks in time for the Holiday season.
 Members helping members.
 And just like that, Cram the Van was born.

 In 2014, we found the largest vehicle in our fleet (a big, red extended Chevy passenger van), removed all the seats from the back, plastered on some flashy graphics, and set out to help the people of our communities.
 The plan was to grill hamburgers and hotdogs as a “Thank You” for donations, and to make stops all throughout our service territory.